mayankdaruka/ML-Libraries/README.md

-# NumPy
+# ML-Libraries

-A private to store all NumPy code written when learning from online tutorials.
+A private to store all NumPy and Pandas code written when learning from online tutorials.

-Includes a shell script to run the current code file I'm working on.
+Includes a shell script to run the current code file I'm working on in each folder.